What is the plague?

 If your veterinarian suspects the plague, treatment will begin prior to confirmation.

-- Veterinarians and pet owners who have had exposure to an animal with the plague may need to take antibiotics as a precaution.
+Gentamicin or doxycycline are the most effective antibiotics against Y. pestis, and will be administered as soon as the veterinarian suspects plague.
+The recommended treatment duration is 10-21 days.
+Veterinarians and pet owners who have had exposure to an infected animal may need to take antibiotics as a precaution.

-It will be necessary to report all cases of the plague to the relevant authorities.
+It is necessary to report all cases of the plague to the relevant authorities.

 - Diligent flea control to avoid future infection.